quayzar/git-optimized-wordpress/README.md

 Deployment
 ----------

 Before deployment, review `composer.json` to confirm it reflects the current dependency set.
-Do not run `php composer.phar update` unless you are prepared to perform compatibility testing prior to deployment.
+Do not run `composer update` unless you are prepared to perform compatibility testing prior to deployment.
 If you modify `composer.json`, commit those changes to your repository on GitHub:
 ```
 git add composer.json
 git commit -m 'update composer.json to reflect current dependencies'